-Using social media can be a great way of picking up new clients in the same way that using Google my business is.
+Using social media can be a great option in the same way that using Google my business is.

-For example, you will see plenty of resources saying that building up a following on Instagram is a great way to get your face out there and be recognised.
-That’s great, and I have no doubt that if you want to get your face recognised and be on people’s screens, then Instagram is a great way to do it.
+For example, you will see plenty of resources saying that building up a following on Instagram is a great way to get your face out there and your fitness brand recognized.
+That’s great, and I have no doubt that if you want to get your face recognized and be on people’s screens, then Instagram is a great way to do it.

-If instead you want to get clients, I would suggest using social media as advertising platforms for your business.
+If instead, you want to get personal training customers, I would suggest using social media as advertising platforms for your business.

 Facebook ads let you be laser focussed on the types and locations of people you target for your adverting campaigns, which means no wasted money advertising yourself to people who would never be interested in training.